-Pam delights in the sense of play in short fiction.
-Her flash fiction has appeared in Vestal Review, Linden Avenue Literary Journal, and Inner Landscapes (Grayson Books).
-She has taught fiction writing at The Cambridge Center and just created a new workshop for museums “Writing Flash Fiction Inspired by Art.”
+Pam also delights in the sense of play in short fiction.
+Her flash fiction was published in Vestal Review and Inner Landscapes (Grayson Books).
+She has taught fiction writing at The Cambridge Center and has created a workshop for museums “Writing Flash Fiction Inspired by Art.”

-Pam is creating a collection of short stories about art, love, and loss.
-She studied visual art and literature at Boston University and earned her Masters in Literature from the University of Toronto.
+Pam studied visual art and literature at Boston University and earned her Masters in Literature from the University of Toronto.
 The Southampton Writers Conference awarded her a merit scholarship in fiction.